Rei-SwitchBot/faq/en-us/Keypad.md

 4. If you have multiple NFC cards available, please check if other cards can be registered as part of troubleshooting.
 5. For non-SwitchBot NFC cards, please ensure you are using a non-encrypted MIFARE Classic 1K card.

+---
+### Troubleshooting Can’t Unlock My Lock with the Paired NFC Card

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please confirm that the firmware version of your Keypad Touch is 2.4 or newer.
+If not, update it near the device via the SwitchBot app → Keypad Touch → Gear Icon → Firmware & Battery.

+2. Remove and reinsert the batteries in the Keypad Touch, then try unlocking your Lock with the NFC card again.

+3. Remove the Keypad Touch from the SwitchBot App, then re-add it along with the NFC card to unlock your Lock.
+Note: Deleting the Keypad Touch from the app will automatically erase all registered passwords, fingerprints, and NFC cards.

+4. If five consecutive attempts to unlock with the NFC card fail, the NFC card unlocking function will be temporarily disabled.
+Use a passcode or fingerprint to unlock successfully, then try unlocking your Lock using the NFC card again.

+5. If you have multiple NFC cards, please check if any other cards can be used for troubleshooting.